1.26. Ximea#

 • roi_y0: top offset of ROI (only for Ximea API > 4.0.0.5)

-If you change trigger_mode to anything else than Off and set trigger_selector to frame_burst_start (2), it is possible to acquire a serie of frames after the software or hardware trigger impulse.
+If you change trigger_mode to anything else than Off and set trigger_selector to frame_burst_start (2), it is possible to acquire a series of frames after the software or hardware trigger impulse.
 This can be adjusted using the parameter frame_burst_count.

 If this is set, the acquired data object is not two-dimensional but three-dimensional, where the first (z-) dimension corresponds to the number of acquired frames.
 If this is the case, the tags are: